jeffreytse/jekyll-jeffreytse-blog/_posts/2021-06-05-my-music-theory-cookbook.md

   - At the beginning and end of a piece of music
   - I, iii, vi
     - I is the most typical one
-    - iii and vi are relatively weak in functionality
+    - iii and vi are relatively weak in functionality (A temporary home like hotel, )
   - Disadvantage
     - Too stable
     - Boring and no development